HA-work/Assignment-4/README.md

 Output3 has the list of movies from the last 5 years.

-Output 4 has the list of the genres across all movies.
+Output4 has the list of the genres across all movies.

 Output5 has the list of the genres from the last 5 years.